dedeswim/ml_project_1/README.md

 ```shell
 pip3 install --user --requirement requirements.txt
 ```

-For visualization purposes in the feature selection and engineering phase, we also used `matplotlib`, `seaborn` and `pandas`, but they are not needed to run the models and the final training.
+For visualization purposes in the feature selection and engineering phase, we also used `matplotlib`, `seaborn`, `sklearn`, and `pandas`, but they are not needed to run the models and the final training.

 Moreover, the data are supposed to be in the `data` folder (with respect to the `run.py` script), and are supposed to have the names `train.csv` and `test.csv`.
 It is possible to download the data we used from [this](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019/dataset_files) page.